Dick and Jane: Story of These Early Readers

 The first popular reading textbook was written by William H. McGuffey (1800-1873) and published in 1836.
 McGuffey was born to Scottish parents who settled in Pennsylvania.
 They raised the McGuffey children to value education and religion.
 At the age of 14, William McGuffey became a traveling teacher who moved from community to community in search of subscription scholars–children whose parents would pay for their education.

 When he had the time and the money, McGuffey returned to attend classes at Washington College (now Washington & Jefferson College) in Pennsylvania.
-In 1826, he became a professor at the University of Miami in Ohio.
+In 1826, he became a professor at Miami University in Oxford, Ohio.
 While there, he was hired by a publisher to prepare a template for a reading primer that could be scaled for different reading levels.

 McGuffey created four levels of the reader.
 He selected short stories, poems, prayers, oratories, and religious stories for the textbooks.
 In this way, the children were exposed to a curated but varied selection of writing.
 Because of the variety of material, reading phonetically was important.